 “This process can be quite painful and isn’t without risks, such as rupturing the amniotic sac, cramping, bleeding and risk of infection,” Nelson said.
 “But for some women, it can reduce the chances of needing a formal induction.”

-Spicy food: This has the same effects as castor oil and can give you horrible heartburn.
+- Spicy food: Eating spicy food has the same effects as castor oil and can give you horrible heartburn.

 Most are safe to give a go but be sure to check with your midwife or OB/GYN beforehand to ensure the safest path to take.